-During Single Point (1-Pt) calibration the solenoid valve is energized and CAL1 solution flows through the flow cell.
-During a 1-Pt calibration the analyzer calibrates by determining the output based on the sensor response seen at a standard calibration solution.
+During Single Point (1-Pt) calibration the first solenoid valve is energized and CAL1 solution flows through the flow cell.
+During a 1-Pt calibration the analyzer calibrates by determining a slope/strength based on the sensor response seen at a standard calibration solution.